devongarde/devongarde/README.md

 ### Hi there

 I'm Dylan Harris.
-My current project is the static site checker, which I built to help address the gadzillion issues on my website, arts & ego, found at https://dylanharris.org/ .
-Please go mosey there.
+My current project is the static site checker, which I built to help address the myriad issues on my website, [arts & ego] (https://dylanharris.org/).
+At more than 300,000 pages it's a little too big for most existing utilities to analyse effectively.

-Fun facts about me ?
-Pah!

 :-)